-Djeneba D, 18, is typical of the women who spend time in a Sini Sanuman center.
+Djeneba D, 18, is typical of the women who spent time in a Sini Sanuman center.
 Several months after rebels overran the northern town of Gao in early 2012, the day arrived that Djeneba had been dreading.
-A group of armed men came to the family home, burst into the house and started firing shots into the walls.
+A group of armed men came to the family home, burst into the house, and started firing shots into the walls.
 They took Djeneba aside and treated her with vicious cruelty before leaving.
 She went to a medical center to manage the pain but was asked for 12,000 CFA ($24).
 She could only afford 4,000 CFA.
-Shortly afterwards her elder sister took control and shepherded the family south to Bamako.
+Shortly afterwards, her elder sister took control and shepherded the family south to Bamako.

 The journey took eleven days and Djeneba went into hiding for four years, doing odd-jobs around the house and helping her sister to sell detergent powder.
 She emerged early in October 2016 to attend an animation in her neighborhood, and this led her to Sini Sanuman’s center and a long session with Sylla Mohammed, the center director and psychologist.
 Sylla concluded that Djeneba’s state of mind had, if anything, grown worse since 2012.
-“The smallest sound sounds like gunfire to her,” he explained.
-And Djeneba still feels pain.
+“The smallest sound sounds like gunfire to her,” he explained, and Djeneba still feels pain.

 Hundreds, perhaps thousands, of Malian women like Djenaba are still suffering from the aftermath of the 2012 crisis.
 Sini Sanuman responds in two ways, with emergency support to deal with their immediate trauma and with training to rebuild their confidence and hasten their reintegration (reinsertion) into society.
 This page looks at the emergency aid.

 Sini Sanuman had not run a center or provided services prior to 2014, so the decision to open two centers in the north and south of Mali represented a new departure.
-But local politicians and womens’ groups were enthusiastic and the centers provide the glue that holds the program together.
+Local politicians and womens’ groups were enthusiastic and the centers provide the glue that holds the program together.
 They offer a place where women can take refuge from the pressures of daily life, find companionship, and receive a nutritional meal.

 The program employs a broad definition of sexual violence so as not to stigmatize beneficiaries as “rape victims.”
 As of late 2016, roughly two thirds of the beneficiaries in both centers had been raped, while the rest had suffered physical violence, excision, or forced marriage.
 Exceptions can also be made for women who are in extreme economic distress as a result of losing their husband or displacement.